reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 This option is used to capture heap dump at the point where OutOfMemoryError occured.
 This helps to diagnose the problem because we can see what objects were sitting in memory and what percentage of memory they were occupying when java.lang.OutOfMemoryError occurred.

 We will use this option for our example, since we are more interested in the cause of the crash.
-Let us run the program with this VM option to generate the Heap Dump file.
+Let us run the program with this VM option from the command line or our favourite IDE to generate the heap dump file.
  ```shell
 -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=<File path>hdump.hprof
 ```
-On running this program, we get the output:
+After running our Java program with these `VM` arguments, we get the output:
 ```shell
 Max JVM memory: 2147483648
 Memory Consumed till now: 960